coinevo/documents/docs/es/commands/README.md

 ### getinfo

 Hidden command.
 DEPERCATED.
-Command line interfaces (but not the qtum-qt GUI wallet) may invoke this command using `-getinfo`.
-The wallet below has a computer clock in sync with Qtum network time (timeoffset = 0), has 8 peer connections, and is unlocked for a long time (ìunlocked untilî is Unix epoch time in seconds).
+Command line interfaces (but not the evo-qt GUI wallet) may invoke this command using `-getinfo`.
+The wallet below has a computer clock in sync with Evo network time (timeoffset = 0), has 8 peer connections, and is unlocked for a long time (ìunlocked untilî is Unix epoch time in seconds).

 ```
-qtum-cli -getinfo
+evo-cli -getinfo

 {
   "version": 160200,